Thomas Samuel Binns, M.Sci.

 — Charité - Universitätsmedizin Berlin, Germany

-I delivered lectures to Master's students of the Charité's Medical Neurosciences programme, with topics on: basal ganglia anatomy, physiology, and pathophysiology; research methods for invasive neurophysiology; and electrophysiological biomarkers of movement disorders in invasive neuronal recordings.
+I led teaching of the Charité's Medical Neurosciences Master's programme modules on clinical neuroscience and invasive neurophysiology.
+Topics included: basal ganglia anatomy, physiology, and pathophysiology; research methods for invasive neurophysiology; and electrophysiological biomarkers of movement disorders in invasive neuronal recordings.

 Summer Semester 2023